Mihara/nimlike/README.md

 > I have written a most marvelous proof, which this margin is too narrow to contain.
 => https://google.com See google

-ID hash: ❤️🖥🦀💕
+ID hash: ✡🛥🗡⏮🎳
 ────

 ## Writing comments:
 * Leaving a like or comment records your IP address, for obvious reasons.
 It's never shown to anyone.
-* You need to present a client certificate to leave an actual comment.
 * Newlines are allowed in comments, if your browser can send them.
 Gemini links will work, if put on a separate line.
 * You can state a nickname by starting your comment with "<nickname>:<space or newline>"
+* You need to present a client certificate to leave a comment.
 * If you don't supply a nickname, it will be taken from your certificate's UID or CN.
-* If your certificate doesn't have any of those, you will be called "Anonymous".
+* If a nickname cannot be determined, you will be called "Anonymous".

 => /cgi-bin/nimlike/like/archive/my-cool-post.gmi ❤️ Like this post
 => /cgi-bin/nimlike/comment/archive/my-cool-post.gmi 💬 Add a comment